The Double Refuge ♒️ The Currents of Sumer

 “But you, the most sage of the gods, the most valiant, how were you able, so rashly, to decide on the Flood?
 Heap guilt only on the guilty, and sin only on the sinner!
 Or, instead of doing away with them, pardon them; don’t annihilate them; be merciful to them!”

 Because the cuneiform script of the Ancient Mesopotamians was only deciphered in the mid-19th century, for 2,000 years we didn’t know about the Mesopotamian version of the Flood.
-Even when people refer to it today they don’t often highlight the positive details, for instance the way Ea represents a voice of dissent and compassion, one that questions the notion of a high god’s anger and violence — a notion that’s all too prevalent in the Old Testament, but central to the New.
+Even when people refer to it today they don’t often highlight the positive details.
+For instance, they don’t observe how Ea represents a voice of dissent and compassion, one that questions the notion of a high god’s anger and violence — an anger we see in the Old Testament and in the shift away from that anger (toward mercy and Grace) in the New Testament.

 "The Deluge," frontispiece to Gustave Doré's illustrated edition of the Bible, 1866.
 Based on the story of Noah's Ark, this shows humans and a tiger doomed by the flood futilely attempting to save their children and cubs. (from Wikimedia Commons)